I Hate U (SZA song): Visualizer

-A music video to accompany "I Hate U" was released on January 7, 2022.
+A visualizer for "I Hate U" was released on January 7, 2022.
 The visualizer, directed by Jack Begert, centers around a man (played by actor Lakeith Stanfield) in a heated argument on the phone.
 After the fiery phone call, he finds himself alone walking along the beach trying to light a cigarette and failing to do so.
 He then receives a text from SZA that reads "i hate u", prompting him to hurl his phone in the ocean.
-The video concludes with the words "Not The End", hinting at a possible follow-up.